 Kerry is qualified as a solicitor in multiple jurisdictions, including England and Wales, Hong Kong and the Republic of Ireland.
 As a result, he is fully prepared to counsel clients regarding their IP needs in a post-Brexit EU and UK.

-This campaign is brought to you by ACOLINK, friends, and partners.
+2019 campaign is brought to you by ACOLINK, Partners, and Friends.

 - ACOLINK LTD — Your partner for success in China